Propagation effects at low frequencies seen in the LOFAR long-term monitoring of the periodically active FRB 20180916B: Analysis and Results

 Here, $\sigma_{x}$ and $\sigma_{y}$ are the standard deviations of the Gaussian ellipsoid along orthogonal axes after the rotational transform is performed.
 The inclination of this ellipsoid $\mathrm{cot}(\theta)$, gives us the drift rate in \mhzperms.
 We use the \texttt{lmfit} Python package to perform a non-linear least-squares fit for the free parameters A, $\sigma_{x}$, $\sigma_{y}$ and $\theta$.
 The uncertainty on $\theta$ is calculated by taking the square-root of the variance from the fit, summed with the square-root of the reduced-$\chi^{2}$ of the residuals from the fit as an additional source of error.
-Previously, the magnitude of the drift rate has been seen to roughly linearly decrease with decreasing frequency for \rthree\ as well as \rone\ \citep{Chamma_2021_MNRAS}.
+Previously, the magnitude of the drift rate has been seen to roughly linearly decrease with decreasing frequency for \rthree\ as well as \rone\ \citep{Chamma_2021_MNRAS,hessels_2019_apjl}.
 For \rthree, we are able to recover this relation of decreasing drift rate magnitudes with frequency, even within the 78-MHz LOFAR bandwidth (Figure~\ref{fig:driftrate}).
-We obtain the relation $\dot{\nu}=(-0.02 \pm 0.01) \nu_{c}$ from a least-squares fit of a line to the mean value of the drift rates within the LOFAR band (without weighting the drift rates by their errors), which agrees with the $\dot{\nu}=-0.02 \nu_{c}$ relation obtained by \citet{Sand_2022_ApJ} for drift rates measured between $400-1500$\,MHz.
+We obtain the relation $\dot{\nu}=(-0.02 \pm 0.01) \nu_{c}$ from a least-squares fit of a line to the mean value of the drift rates within the LOFAR band (without weighting the drift rates by their errors).
+Considering measurements from higher frequencies \citep{chawla_2020_apjl, Chamma_2021_MNRAS, pastormarazuela_2021_natur, Sand_2022_ApJ}, the drift rate scales as $\dot{\nu}=(-0.027 \pm 0.005) \nu_{c}$ for this source between 110\,MHz and 1520\,MHz, which agrees with the $\dot{\nu}=-0.02 \nu_{c}$ relation obtained by \citet{Sand_2022_ApJ} for drift rates measured between $400-1500$\,MHz.

+As a second method to measure the drift rate, we use the slope of a linear fit to the times-of-arrival at different frequencies (see Figure~\ref{fig:toa_vs_freq}).
+The drift rates measured this way are also plotted in Figure~\ref{fig:driftrate}, and quoted in Tables~\ref{tab:prop_effects} and \ref{tab:B1_to_B18_burst_properties}.
+They are found to be consistent within errors for most bursts where the drift rates were measured using the two-dimensional ACFs, and they follow an inverse linear trend with frequency with a slope of $-0.04\pm0.03$.

 Inhomogeneities in the medium through which the bursts propagate results in a geometric time delay between rays from the burst received at the telescope, manifesting as a temporal broadening of the pulse.
 This pulse broadening due to multi-path scattering can be described by a one-sided exponential function in the case of an infinitely extended, thin screen.
 The resulting time ($t$) variant burst profile $\mathrm{I}(t)$ is a convolution of the pulse broadening function with the underlying emitted burst profile: